Integrated fisheries management plan summary: Crab by trap — Pacific Region, April 1, 2025 to March 31, 2026

 To meet conservation objectives and ensure healthy and productive fisheries and ecosystems.
 Manage fisheries to provide opportunities for economic prosperity. |

 All recreation crab traps have been required to have at least two unobstructed escape holes or rings, a minimum of 105 mm in diameter since April 1, 2021.
 Recreational harvesters will only be permitted to set or haul crab gear from one hour before sunrise to one hour after sunset in PFMAs 14, 16 to 19, 28 and 29.
 Soaking traps overnight is still permitted.
 Recreational crab traps will have standardization of float size and shapes implemented April 2023, with details being communicated via fishery notices.
 Hanging bait bans implemented in Areas E Tofino, H, I, and J in 2008 and in Area B in 2014.
 Commercial escape ring size and number per trap increased in 2011.
 2013 Area B winter closure to improve gear compliance and reduce over-soak violations.
 2013 expanded commercial trap allocation and trap tagging requirements with continued annual refinements being made.
 Biological sampling programs modified in 2014 to track changes in crab abundance, especially females and sublegal males, over time at particular locations throughout the coast.
 For 2017, haul restriction timing in Area E was adjusted to reflect the CSAS publication on E, G, H soft-shell timing.
-Standardisation of conservation management measures across all fisheries was implemented in 2023.
-Management measures being implemented include escape rings, rot cord, and mandatory release of females, while further consultation is taking place around holding cage marking and use requirements, and restrictions on night setting and hauling in the Southern Strait of Georgia and Fraser River Area.
-Commercial Conditions of Licence will continue to include mandatory reporting requirements of lost and retrieved gear for the 2024/2025 season.
-A new online reporting system is now available for harvesters and service providers to report lost and found gear.
-In 2024 DFO and Commercial Harvesters will form a working group to address crab traceability.
-In 2024/25, there will be continued C&P compliance monitoring of gear and harvest regulations. |
+Standardisation of conservation management measures across all fisheries was initiated in 2017.
+Management measures highlighted for this initiative include escape rings, rot cord, and mandatory release of females, as well as holding cage marking and use requirements, and restrictions on night setting and hauling in the Southern Strait of Georgia and Fraser River Area.
+Crab Traceability in the commercial fishery continues to be an item of importance for the Department.
+In 2025/26, there will be continued C∓P compliance monitoring of gear and harvest regulations. |

 2 | Illegal harvesting and selling of crab from closed areas.
 Crab from FSC fishing only under a consumption advisory warning are being sold commercially.
 Some commercial vessels continue to fish in closed areas or during closure periods. |